Smart Fiberglass Solutions Contact Us Now

 Surface Preparation

-• Ensure the substrate is clean, dry, and structurally sound
+• Ensure the substrate is clean, dry, and structurally sound.

-• Remove dust, oil, and loose particles
+• Remove dust, oil, loose particles, and weak surface layers.

-• Apply primer when recommended by the waterproofing system supplier
+• Apply primer when recommended by the waterproofing system supplier.

 Embedding Technique

-• Apply the first layer of waterproofing material evenly
+• Apply the first layer of waterproofing material evenly.

-• Embed fiberglass while the base layer is still wet
+• Embed fiberglass while the base layer is still wet.

-• Ensure full saturation of fibers
+• Ensure full saturation of fibers or mesh.

 Overlap and Joint Reinforcement